ponylang/pony-patterns/testing/notifier-interactions.md

     _notify = consume notify

   be receive(msg: String) =>
-    _notify.received(this, msg)
+    _notify.received(msg)
 ```

 It's really simple.
-When it receives some string, it will pass its own identity and that string along to the object it is supposed to notify.
+When it receives some string, it will pass that string along to the object it is supposed to notify.
 What is the object it will notify?
 Anything that conforms to the interface

 ```
 interface Notified
-  fun ref received(rec: Receiver ref, msg: String)
+  fun ref received(msg: String)
 ```

 In our contrived, simplified example, we want to know that if we call `receive`  on the `Receiver` actor, then the string we call it with will end up being passed to our notifier where we can process it.
 So, how do we go about that?